We’d ask the same questions, too. (And no, we’re not Republican.) Read more About Us.

 Look at multiple data points, not just one or two.
 For example, typically the standard benchmark is click-through rate (CTR).
 Within the political advertising, Google estimates the industry standard CTR at .04%.
 What we reiterate to customers is that CTR isn’t everything.
 Take a holistic approach to your campaign strategy.
 For example, branding yourself to your voters is incredibly important — if a voter looked at your ad and didn’t click on it, there is still value there.
 Other data points to review: Are you getting more referrals or visits to your website?
 Are they signing up for your newsletter?
 Donating to your campaign?
 Spending a lot of time?
 Are users visiting multiple pages? and so on.

 If you have the funds, we recommend creating 3-4 different digital ad campaigns, each using different ad creative (designs and messaging) throughout your campaign.
-For example, you could create a bio ads to introduce yourself, issue ads to drive home an issue that you’re running on, endorsement ads to lend credibility to your campaign and get out the vote ads to activate your voters to vote.
+For example, you could create Bio Ads to introduce yourself, Issue Ads to drive home an issue that you’re running on, Endorsement Ads to lend credibility to your campaign and Get-Out-the-Vote ads to drive your voters to the polls.
 The key is to make sure there is enough time and inventory to get all messages in before election day (our product allows you to set schedule and budget around available inventory, so you can better plan).

 Glossary of Terms